lsmat2/PersonalHub/ReadMe.md

 ## Motivation

-The motivation behind this project was to create a customizable Amazon Echo Show.
-Alongside some of the functionality of the Echo Show, besides the voice assistent part, the Personal Hub allows you to customize and add your own components as you see fit.
+The motivation behind this project was to create a non-physical web application to provide the same information and 'personal assistant' feel as, say, an Amazon Echo.
+Unlike a physical device, our personal hub is integrated as a web application and is portable to your tablet or computer providing the same 'all in one' feel where you can check the current time, weather, or news, organize a task list, receive discord messages, or simply play games.

 ## Technical Architecture